 The idea of creating a blouse like this as a PDF pattern for you guys went through my mind.
 But that would make you have to wait a looong time to be able to sew it up in your favourite fabric.
 Instead I'm going to walk you through the process of drafting it yourself!

 What you will need:

 ♥ A basic bodice block or a bodice patten.
-I think most of you have some kind of basic bodice pattern available in your pattern stash.
-It doesn't have to have any darts and it doesn't have to be anything special.
+Buy the Ploen Patterns Basic Bodice Block here.
 In this tutorial I'm using a basic bodice block in 1:4 scale so I can easily show you the steps.

 ♥ Drafting paper.
 Any big paper will do for drafting.
 Sometimes I use brown wrapping paper.

 ♥ Pattern paper.
 Any see through paper will do.
 This is for the tracing at the end when the draft is complete.

 My first step of making any draft is creating a line drawing where I can see all the lines to understand where I need seams, where to put any darts or details that are important for the fit or design of the garment.
 For this particular blouse I went and did some research.
 I found out that this blouse is from the Parisian brand Sézane.
 A chic silk blouse from a french brand.
 Cliché but we're going with it.
 Who doesn't want to look like a Paris girl, right?